Please note terms and conditions are constantly being updated.

 Bronze £50 – Entry for one vehicle

-plus a space at the e-village to show off your vehicle
+plus a parking space at the e-village to show off your vehicle

-Gold£ 200 Entry for one vehicle plus a space at the e-village to show off your vehicle -4 event T shirts – 4 tickets to the pre-event launch party the evening before – 4 tickets to the VIP guest area after the event-n 4 Tickets to the after-party at The Grand
+Gold£ £200 Entry for one vehicle plus a space at the e-village to show off your vehicle -4 event T shirts – 4 tickets to the pre-event launch party the evening before – 4 tickets to the VIP guest area after the event-n 4 Tickets to the after-party

-Friends of the London to Brighton let vehicle rally sponsor package £2000 – Entry for one vehicle plus a space at the e-village to show off your vehicle – 8 event T shirts- 8 tickets to the pre-event launch party the evening before- 8 tickets to the VIP guest area after the event- 8 Tickets to the after-party at The Grand- Logo & weblink featured on our website- Advert in the official programme- Stall in the e-village- Mention in our newsletter and on social media.
-Branding on the fencing surrounding the event and branding featured in a modest way on the finish arch.
+Friends of the London to Brighton let vehicle rally sponsor package £2000 – Entry for up to 3 x vehicles plus a space at the e-village to show off your vehicles – 12 event T shirts- 12 tickets to the pre-event launch party the evening before-12 tickets to the VIP guest area after the event-12 Tickets to the after-party at The Grand- Logo & weblink featured on our website- Advert in the official programme- 6 x 4 m Stall in the e-village- Mention in our newsletter and on social media.
+Branding on the fencing surrounding the event and branding featured in a modest way on the programme.

-Associate London to Brighton let vehicle rally sponsor package £15,000 – Entry for 2 vehicles plus a space at the e-village to show off your company – 16 event T shirts- 16 tickets to the pre-event launch party the evening before- 8 tickets to the VIP guest area after the event- 16 Tickets to the after-party at The Grand- Logo & weblink featured on our website- Advert in the official programme- Stall in the e-village- Mention in our newsletter and on social media.
+Associate London to Brighton let vehicle rally sponsor package £15,000 – Entry for 5!vehicles plus a space at the e-village to show off your company – 16 event T shirts- 16 tickets to the pre-event launch party the evening before- 16 tickets to the VIP guest area after the event- 16 Tickets to the after-party at The Grand- Logo & weblink featured on our website- Advert in the official programme- Stall in the e-village- Mention in our newsletter and on social media.
 Branding on the fencing surrounding the event and branding featured in a modest way on the finish arch.
 This is one of two associate packages.
-There will be data sharing, full branding on press communications, for branding around the event areas and bespoke press communications.There are several other sponsorship deliverables which are featured on the http://www.londontobrighton.org website.
+There will be data sharing, full branding on press.
+Branding on site barriers throughout.
+Press communications, poster branding around the event areas and bespoke press communications.There are several other sponsorship deliverables which are featured on the http://www.londontobrighton.org website.

 All sponsorship prices where appropriate exclude VAT at 20%